IPYS: “Censorship, opacity and fear” mark the exercise of journalism in Venezuela

 Opacity and fear were the most alarming features that attacked freedom of expression in Venezuela in 2021, confirms a study by the Press and Society Institute (IPYS), which exposes how journalists observe the exercise of their profession and how it is affected because of censorship and self-censorship in the country.

-The investigation entitled “The orchestration of silence”, prepared by the NGO that works in the promotion, defense and training in freedom of expression, highlights that journalists work in a territory marked by the absence of media and the lack of news coverage that could be “uncomfortable for power.”
+The investigation entitled “The orchestration of silence”, prepared by the NGO that works in the promotion, defense and training in freedom of expression, highlights that journalists work in a territory marked by the absence of media and the lack of news coverage that might be “uncomfortable for power.”

 Marianela Balbi, executive director of IPYS, stressed that censorship continues to mark the dynamics of journalism in Venezuela.
 In this sense, the closure of radio stations continues, especially in the regions, and the harassment of journalists who “dare to address complex issues.”